G Roof House

 Area: 238 sq.m.

 The site is reached through Bree village’s main road, revealing a distinct contrast between the village and the rural landscape below.
-Before stepping onto the site, one encounters an almost suburban setting characterized by a variety of topologies, volumes, and materials.
-Upon entering, the village fades away, and the site unfolds, showcasing its rural features.

 The design aimed to establish a strong relationship between the existing townscape and the rural openness of the lower part of the site.